 I believe that my boyfriend infected me with HSV – II.
-When I confronted him, he blamed by ex for the infection.
-I am very confused.
-Is there any test that can help me determine if it was my ex who infected me or my current partner?
-Please let me know of a test that could distinguish between my ex-boyfriend’s strain and my current boyfriend’s strain.
+When I confronted him, he blamed my ex for the infection.
+I am baffled.
+Can any test help me determine if my ex infected my current partner or me?
+Please let me know of a test that could distinguish between my ex-boyfriend’s and my current boyfriend’s strains.
 If yes, where can I get it done?

-Answer: This is certainly one of the most commonly asked questions about herpes.
+This is undoubtedly one of the most commonly asked questions about herpes.
 I completely understand what is going on in your mind.
-However, I would like to make it clear that there are no commercially available tests that could help you differentiate between two strands of the virus.
+However, no commercially available tests could help you differentiate between two virus strands.

-If neither your ex nor your current partner have a documented HSV – II negative test prior to getting into the relationship and a positive post– test that would assist in determining the timeline of infection, there is absolutely no way of knowing the individual source of infection.
-However, if your ex has tested negative for the HSV – 2 antibodies by IgG, you can be sure about the fact that isn’t the reason for your condition.
+Suppose neither your ex nor your current partner has a documented HSV – II negative test before getting into the relationship and a positive post–a test that would assist in determining the timeline of infection.
+In that case, there is no way of knowing the individual source of infection.
+However, if your ex has tested negative for the HSV – 2 antibodies by IgG, you can be sure that that isn’t the reason for your condition.

-If the underlying question is about your partner’s disloyalty, then you need to address the issue.
-However, we do not think a herpes diagnosis can be considered as a confirmation of disloyalty.
-It is worth mentioning that barely 10% of the adults with genital herpes are aware of their infection.
-Oftentimes, a positive test is a surprise.
+If the underlying question concerns your partner’s disloyalty, then you must address the issue.
+However, we do not think a herpes diagnosis can be considered a confirmation of betrayal.
+It is worth mentioning that barely 10% of adults with genital herpes are aware of their infection.
+Often, a positive test is a surprise.

 Perhaps, counseling may be of great help.
-We also advice you to get in touch as an STD expert or visit any STD care center that can help you deal with the infection.
-Websites such as PositiveSingles.com are a great platform to connect with STD counselors and industry experts.
+We also advise you to contact an STD expert or visit any STD care center that can help you deal with the infection.
+Websites like PositiveSingles.com are great for connecting with STD counselors and industry experts.